grisuno/LazyOwn/README.md

 This function prompts the user for domain, username, password, and IP address.

+## stormbreaker
+Command stormbreaker: Automates the installation and usage of Storm-Breaker for performing various network attacks.

+This function performs the following tasks:
+1. Clones and installs Storm-Breaker if not already installed.
+2. Prompts the user for optional parameters and target configuration.
+3. Executes Storm-Breaker to perform various attacks using the target configuration.

+Args:
+    line (str): Optional argument for specifying additional Storm-Breaker options.

+Returns:
+    None

+Example:
+    stormbreaker --verbose

+## upload_bypass
+Command upload_bypass: Automates the installation and execution of Upload_Bypass for performing file upload bypass tests.

+This function performs the following tasks:
+1. Clones and installs Upload_Bypass if not already installed.
+2. Prompts the user for the type of execution mode (Detection, Exploitation, or Anti-Malware).
+3. Prepares and executes the chosen mode based on user input: success message, forbidden extension, upload directory, and proxy settings.

+Args:
+    line (str): Optional argument for specifying execution mode, request file, success message, forbidden extension, and other Upload_Bypass options.

+Returns:
+    None

+Example:
+    upload_bypass --detect --request_file test --success 'File uploaded successfully' --extension php --upload_dir /uploads --burp

+## hex_to_plaintext
+Converts hexadecimal data from a file to plain text.

+Opens a text editor for the user to paste hexadecimal data into a file.
+Then reads the file, processes the hexadecimal data, and writes the plain text to a new file.

+Args:
+    line (str): Name of the file containing hexadecimal data (without extension).
+                Defaults to 'request.txt' if not provided.

+Returns:
+    None

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.